Guide: Free IP reputation monitoring with Uptime Kuma and AbuseIPDB

 A word about the JSON detection threshold trick

 At LRob, almost 1 year ago, when we received a customer whose site had to be repaired following a hack, his site was exploited during the repair on our servers.
 This was the only instance of malicious use on LRob servers.
-This enabled us to discover AbuseIPDB with great enthusiasm since we were looking for just such a tool.
+This enabled us to discover AbuseIPDB with great enthusiasm, as we were looking for just such a tool.

 A brief incident with a positive outcome, you might say.

 Except that since this incident, an AbuseIPDB contributor continues to report the server's IP every week, even though the incident has been over for almost 1 year.
 And there's no way to stop it.
-As soon as he issues even a single report, the IP score goes back up to 4% risk.
+As soon as he issues even a single report, the IP score rises to 4% of risk.

-However, Uptime Kuma only allows you to check if Expected Value = 0.
+Basically, Uptime Kuma can only be used to check whether Expected Value = 0.

 In other words, a risk at 1% or 4% triggered alertE.
-So this server was on alert all the time.
+So this server was always on alert.

 A false positive.

-The clean solution: evaluate a threshold directly in the Json Query thanks to a JSONata expression.
-Rather than waiting for the exact value "0", Uptime Kuma now checks that the score is less than or equal to a limit deemed healthy (e.g. 5); and returns true or false.
-From now on, the state will only go into alert if the score exceeds the value.
+The clean solution: evaluate a threshold directly into the Json Query thanks to a expression JSONata.
+Rather than waiting for the exact value “0”, Uptime Kuma now checks that the score is less than or equal to to a healthy limit (e.g. 5); and returns true or false.
+From now on, the state will only go on alert if the score exceeds the.

 This is the principle of this code, which checks whether the value in question is less than or equal to 5.